Skip to main content

 Minor in Accounting

-Students graduating with any degree are frequently required to make financial decisions for their department or areas of influence regardless of their undergraduate major.
-These decisions, for example, consist of creating budgets and submitting proposals that require the allocation of resources, cash, or other assets.
+Students graduating with any degree must frequently make financial decisions for their department or areas of influence, regardless of their undergraduate major.
+These decisions, for example, consist of creating budgets and submitting proposals that require allocating resources, cash, or other assets.
 An Accounting Minor will give students the skill and confidence to review budgets, ask the right business questions, and make more informed business decisions in any field of their chosen endeavor.

 Undergraduate Catalog